leucos/ramaze/guide/grabbag/grabbag.md

 The best tools for this are really haproxy and nginx

 ### I want to server my instances on port 80 with a reverse proxy but
-apache already servers this port.
-Am I stucked.
+apache already servers this port and I don't want to use Passenger.

-Not at all.
 Apache comes with two nifty modules : mod_proxy and mod_proxy_balancer.
 So you can set-up apache as a front-end to your thin/unicorn workers.
 The configuration is quite straightforward.
 Create a VirtualHost (if needed), and add the following directives in your VirtualHost config filei :

     RewriteEngine On